 The saltwater of Karpas represents the tears shed by the Israelites while they were enslaved.
-This year has seen an unprecedented uptick in violence and acts of terror for both Israelis and Palestinians.
+This year the violence and terror of October 7th, and ongoing Israel-Hamas war have brought unprecedented pain, tears and suffering to both Israelis and Palestinians.
 Too many, on all sides of this conflict feel locked-in, enslaved to this perpetual violence.
-But sometimes, we can become numb in the face of so much pain.
+Sometimes, we can become numb in the face of so much pain.

 How might the ritual of Karpas help open the gates of tears to the trauma we've been witness to?
 This has been a time of tears and mourning for us all.
 How might expressing our own grief allow us to better understand the plight of the Israelites, and the plight of those in the Land of Israel today?